graeme-a-stewart/atlasgit/README.md

 `--uncrustify` - An [uncrustify](http://uncrustify.sourceforge.net/) configuration file
 that will be used to reformat C++ sources before import.
-It is recommended to use the default `uncrustify-import.txt` for consistency in the offline code base.
+It is recommended to use the default `uncrustify-import.txt` for consistency in the offline code base. *N.B.* it was noticed that uncrustify can make mistakes when processing code, so unless you can validate all of the changes this is probably too risky (it was decided not to use it for the main `atlasoff` import).

 ### Construct a master branch